Deploy Rails 8 with Kamal to a VPS: Setup Runbook

 Key Environment Variables

-Make sure your app respects these environment variables in production:
+Make sure your deployed app respects these environment variables:

 # config/database.yml